mdrecktrah/rcs/patch-notes_RCS.md

 - Build a proper interface (HTML?)
 - Make user input (e.g. classes, races) more flexible in terms of how to write them (e.g. capitalizing)
     - Could be skipped with the interface, which can just include checkboxes and/or dropdowns
+- Implement handling of empty inputs
-- Implement general error handling
+- Check/implement error handling for ValueErrors (Numbers for strings and vice versa)
-- Implement random sex (or body type) for the character
+- Implement random sex (aka body type) for the character
-- Add focus spec for talents
 - Add random name generator
+- Add check for multiple chars to start in the same area
+    - If you want to play with your friends, it would be a pain to first have to travel to another starting area just to get started together
+- Avoid doubles in output
+- Add option to create a new list - with same inputs or by restarting the whole process

 # Version history

+## Version 0.2 - 2023/09/07
+- Minor changes to README.
+- Added lists of viable options whenever you choose to set a filter for races, specs and classes.
+- Fixed a bug that caused Specs to always be selected in order Tank > Healer > Melee > Ranged => Should now be randomized.

-## Version 0.1 - 2023/08/XX
+## Version 0.1 - 2023/08/29
 First working version of the program, but still missing proper error handling.
 Functionality include:
 - Set the number of characters you want to be created.
 - Choose faction: Alliance, Horde or random choice.